 A quitclaim deed form (or quitclaim) is a legal real estate document for the grantor (owner/seller) to transfer ownership rights of a piece of real property to the grantee (purchaser).

-This means grantees (persons receiving the property) aren’t fully protected with quitclaim deed transfers.
+This means grantees (persons receiving the property) aren’t fully protected with transfers.
 They won’t get full ownership if there is an outstanding lien or other legal claims against the property.

-Without this document, the new owner may not record and prove their property ownership.
+The new owner may not record and prove their property ownership without this document.

 A quitclaim deed aims to quickly and easily transfer property ownership from one party to another.